Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

 \subsection{$l^k$-convexity}

-Let ${\mathscr P}^{\leq k}$ be the path system that maps each graph $G$ to its induced paths of length at most $k$.
-The convexity defined over such paths is called {\em $l^k$-convexity}, and the associated convex sets are called {\em $l^k$-convex sets}.
+Let ${\mathscr P}^{\leq k}$ be the path system that maps a graph $G$ to its induced paths of length at most $k$.
+The convexity defined over such paths is called the {\em $l^k$-convexity} of $G$, and the associated convex sets are called {\em $l^k$-convex sets}.
 The $l^2$-convexity is also called {\em $P_3^*$-convexity}~\cite{araujo}.

-Let $G$ be a convex geometry in the $l^2$-convexity.
+Suppose that the $l^2$-convexity of $G$ is a convex geometry.
 It is easy to see that the extreme vertices of the $l^2$-convex set $V(G)$ are the simplicial vertices of $G$.
-Thus, if $G$ contains an induced cycle $C$ with at least four vertices then $H(V(C))$ does not have simplicial (extreme) vertices, a contradiction.
+Thus, if $G$ contains an induced cycle $C$ with at least four vertices, then $H(V(C))$ does not have simplicial (extreme) vertices, a contradiction.
 This means that $G$ is chordal.
-Now, we prove that $G$ is also a {\em cograph} (a graph that contains no $P_4$ as an induced subgraph - see~\cite{corneil-et-al} for details).
+Now, we prove that $G$ is also a {\em cograph} (a graph that contains no $P_4$ as an induced subgraph -- see~\cite{corneil-et-al} for details).
 Let $P=x_0,\ldots,x_p$ be a maximum induced path of $G$, between two simplicial vertices of $G$.
 Such a path exists because $G$ is chordal~\cite{dirac}.
 Assume $p\geq 3$.
 The set $H(V(P))$ is an $l^2$-convex set of $G$ whose extreme vertices are $x_0$ and $x_p$.
 If there exists $z\in H(V(P))\setminus V(P)$ that lies in an induced path of length two between $x_0$ and $x_p$, $z$ must be adjacent to every $x_i$; otherwise, $P$ plus the edges $x_0z$ and $zx_p$ forms an induced cycle of $G$ with at least four vertices.
 Since $N[x_0]$ and $N[x_p]$ are cliques in $H(V(P))$,

 This implies $H(V(P))\neq H(\{x_0,x_p\})$, a contradiction.
 Thus $G$ is a chordal cograph.

 Conversely, let $G$ be a chordal cograph, and let $S\subseteq V(G)$ be an $l^2$-convex set of $G$.
 Since $G[S]$ is chordal, every vertex in $S$ lies in an induced path between two simplicial vertices of $G[S]$.
 Such a path must have length two, otherwise $G$ contains an induced path of length at least four as an induced subgraph.
 Hence,